Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) has emerged as a powerful framework for grounding large language model (LLM) outputs in external knowledge, enabling access to up-to-date information and reducing hallucinations in knowledge-intensive tasks~\citep{lewis2020retrieval, izacard2021leveraging, huang2025survey}.
-In a RAG system, an information retrieval module retrieves and ranks documents, which are provided as contextual evidence to an LLM generator for answer generation.
-Consequently, the quality of document ranking plays a critical role in determining the effectiveness of RAG.
+Retrieval-Augmented Generation (RAG) grounds large language model (LLM) outputs in external knowledge, mitigating hallucinations in knowledge-intensive tasks~\citep{lewis2020retrieval, izacard2021leveraging, huang2025survey}.
+Since retrieved documents directly determine the evidence available to the generator, ranking quality is critical to the overall effectiveness of RAG.

 Most existing RAG systems rely on retrieval and ranking models optimized for query--document relevance, such as dense retrievers, neural rerankers, and more recent LLM-based ranking approaches~\citep{karpukhin2020dense, nogueira2019passage, sun2023chatgpt, fan2025tfrank}.
 While relevance-based ranking is effective for identifying documents related to the query, relevance alone does not fully reflect generators' preferences for evidence usage during generation.
 Recent studies show that retrieved documents containing correct answers may still fail to support correct generation, whereas seemingly less relevant documents can sometimes better facilitate reasoning and answer synthesis~\citep{tian2025relevance}.
 As a result, the mismatch between retrieval relevance and generation utility limits the effectiveness of ranking improvements on downstream response quality.